-Even long-standing hospital procedures have been re-evaluated to provide a better patient experience.
-For example, rather than separating newborns from their parents, whenever possible, newborns will stay with their parents in labor and delivery suites, as well as in individual Neonatal Intensive Care Unit rooms.
+Even long-standing hospital procedures were re-evaluated to provide a better patient experience.
+For example, rather than separating newborns from their parents, whenever possible, newborns stay with their parents in labor and delivery suites, as well as in individual Neonatal Intensive Care Unit rooms.
 This allows more time for bonding, which research shows can positively influence a baby’s weight gain and growth rate, reduce time in the hospital and future complications, improve breastfeeding capability, and (especially important for premature infants) promote better body temperature regulation.

 Building the Future